Spadina streetcar line (1923–1948)

-The Toronto Transit Commission operated a separate Spadina streetcar line on Spadina Avenue, from 1923 to 1948.
+The Toronto Transportation Commission operated a Spadina streetcar line on Spadina Avenue from 1923 to 1948 in Toronto, Ontario, Canada.
 Spadina Avenue is a major north–south road in downtown Toronto.

 History

 Streetcar service along Spadina Avenue started in 1878 when the Toronto Street Railway built a horsecar line from King Street to College Street.
 The horsecar line was extended to Bloor Street in 1883.

-In November 1891, shortly after taking over the streetcar system, the Toronto Railway Company merged the Spadina streetcar line into its new Belt Line (not to be confused with the Toronto Belt Line Railway, a steam-powered commuter railway line of the same period).
+In November 1891, shortly after taking over the streetcar system, the Toronto Railway Company (TRC) merged the Spadina streetcar line into its new Belt Line (not to be confused with the Toronto Belt Line Railway, a steam-powered commuter railway line of the same period).
 The TRC's Belt Line route operated both ways on King Street, Spadina Avenue, Bloor Street, and Sherbourne Street.

-After its creation in 1921, the TTC (then the Toronto Transportation Commission) combined, amalgamated and rationalized the tracks, routes, and rolling stock of several privately held streetcar companies.
+After its creation in 1921, the Toronto Transportation Commission (TTC) combined, amalgamated and rationalized the tracks, routes, and rolling stock of several privately held streetcar companies.
 In a 1923 reconfiguration of the streetcar network, the Belt Line route was discontinued and Spadina became a separate streetcar route starting on July 1, 1923.

-Initially the Spadina streetcar route ran from Bloor Street to Front Street.
+Initially, the Spadina streetcar route ran from Bloor Street to Front Street.
 However, when a bridge over the railway corridor south of Front Street was opened in 1927, the Spadina line was extended south to Fleet Street (today's Lake Shore Boulevard).
-Because the line has no turning loops, the Spadina route used double-ended vehicles and required crossovers to change direction.
+Because the line had no turning loops, the Spadina route used double-ended vehicles and required crossovers to change direction.
 There were three crossovers along the line – at Bloor Street, Wellington Street and Lake Shore Boulevard.
 The streetcars used on the route were built by the Preston Car Company in 1918.
-The TTC inherited them from the Toronto Civic Railways, and designated this series of streetcars as Class J. The Class J streetcars required two-man operation, had rear-door entry/exit and front-door exit, and used Pay-As-You-Enter fare collection.
+The TTC inherited them from the Toronto Civic Railways and designated this series of streetcars as Class J. The Class J streetcars required two-man operation, had rear-door entry and exit, and front-door exit, and used pay-as-you-enter fare collection.